jessicarick/bioinformatics-for-conservation/content/docs/folder/14-molecular-forensics.md

 	-strand plus \
 	-maxaccepts 3

-## inspect the taxa in our results
+## inspect the taxa in our results (to exit the "less" command, type "q")
 less SRR21894625_bold_COI_hits.aln

 ```